dcassil/frame-link-react/README.md

 Frame Link is a lightweight library that makes two way async communication, between a parent site and iframe, easy.

+# notes.

+There will be breaking changes until v1.0.0 so just know that.
+I think I am going to add state management in the provider to kepp track of listner data so you do not have to implement that on your own.

-## !!
+# !!
 You have to install the package on both the parent and frame.

 You can mix and match frame-link and frame-link-react ( one on iFrame and one on Parent )